-The Distinguished Teacher Award recognises excellent teaching and is the highest accolade awarded to teaching staff at all levels within the university and recognises excellent teaching.
-Through the award, the University of Cape Town acknowledges the primary place of teaching and learning in the University’s work.
-All full-time academic staff who have taught students at the institution for at least three years are eligible.
+The Distinguished Teacher Award recognises excellent teaching and is the highest accolade awarded to teaching staff at all levels within the university.
+Through the award, the University of Cape Town acknowledges the primary place of teaching and learning in the university’s work.
+All full-time academic staff who have taught students at the institution for at least 3 years are eligible.

-Each year the Distinguished Teacher Award Committee considers nominations made by students and staff on behalf of a number of dedicated teachers.
-The committee examines each submission in accordance with a set of guidelines, terms of reference and selection criteria, including:
+Each year the Distinguished Teacher Award committee considers nominations made by students and staff.
+Each submission is considered in accordance with a set of guidelines, including:

 reflection on teaching practice

 versatility in different teaching settings

 innovation in teaching